cubing/standards/notation/index.md

         repeated-move single-space single-spaced-move-sequence
     sign-alg = single-spaced-move-sequence

-All `lgn-alg`s can be normalized to a `sign-alg`.
+Every `lgn-alg` can be expanded and normalized to a `sign-alg`.
 Cubing programs should consider it as the simplest option for processing input from other SiGN-compatible sources, if they are implementing a custom parser and wish to keep it as simple as possible.

+# Algorithms / LGN

 ## Repeatable Unit